-To make the hummus, add the rinsed and drained chickpeas, sesame paste, peeled garlic cloves, lemon juice, water, salt and black pepper to a food processor.
+To make the hummus, add the rinsed and drained chickpeas, sesame paste, peeled garlic cloves, lemon juice, water, and salt and black pepper to a food processor.
 Puree until completely smooth and add any additional seasoning if needed.
-Note that the mixture will be quite loose but will firm up in the refrigerator while you make the beef.
+Scoop into a bowl and place in the refrigerator while you make the beef.
+(Note that the mixture will be quite loose but will firm up as it chills.)

 To make the spicy beef, add the ground beef to a large skillet or cast iron pan along with the onion, garlic, cumin, coriander, dried oregano, cayenne pepper, black pepper, salt, and baharat, if using.
 Saute, stirring often, until the meat browns.